Understanding Day Programs

 -

-Pay attention, too, to how the staff and clients interact and whether they seem comfortable with one another.
+Note how the staff and clients interact and whether they seem comfortable with one another.